Marathon Petroleum Corporation (MPC) Shares Decline Despite Market Challenges

 JP Morgan gave a rating of “Neutral” to MPC, setting the target price at $149 in the report published on March 28th of the current year.

-During the last 5 trading sessions, MPC fell by -3.39%, which changed the moving average for the period of 200-days by +46.74% in comparison to the 20-day moving average, which settled at $128.71.
-In addition, Marathon Petroleum Corporation saw 4.33% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MPC fell by -13.48%, which changed the moving average for the period of 200-days by +19.59% in comparison to the 20-day moving average, which settled at $124.39.
+In addition, Marathon Petroleum Corporation saw -9.73% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading